 No dosage adjustment is required for geriatric patients, patients with mild and moderate hepatic impairment, or patients with mild to moderate renal impairment.

 Dosage Forms And Strengths

-UTIBRON NEOHALER contains UTIBRON (indacaterol/glycopyrrolate, (27.5 mcg, 15.6 mcg) inhalation powder) in hypromellose (HPMC) capsule with yellow transparent cap and uncolored transparent body, with capsules packaged in aluminum blister cards, one NEOHALER device, and an FDA approved Medication Guide.
+UTIBRON NEOHALER contains UTIBRON (indacaterol/glycopyrrolate, (27.5 mcg, 15.6 mcg) inhalation powder) in hypromellose (HPMC) capsule with yellow transparent cap and uncolored transparent body, with capsules packaged in aluminum blister cards, one NEOHALER device, and an FDA-approved Patient Information.

 The NEOHALER device consists of a white protective cap and a base with mouthpiece, capsule chamber and 2 yellow push buttons.

 Store in a dry place at 77°F (25°C); excursions permitted to 59°F to 86°F (15°C to 30°C) [see USP Controlled Room Temperature].

 - UTIBRON capsules should be used with the NEOHALER device only.
 Do not use the NEOHALER device with any other capsules.

 - Store UTIBRON capsules in the blister protected from light and moisture.
 Remove the UTIBRON capsules from the blister immediately before use.